Korolova (DJ): Career

 Korolova publishes much content on social media, including concerts, entire DJ sets, and singles.
-In December 2024, she had over 170 million views and 700,000 subscribers on YouTube, over 800,000 followers on TikTok, over 1 million followers on Instagram, and over 1 million monthly listeners on Spotify.
+In August 2026, she had almost 300 million views and 900,000 subscribers on YouTube, over 1.6 million followers on TikTok, over 2.2 million followers on Instagram, and about 1.3 million monthly listeners on Spotify.

 Throughout her career, Korolova has collaborated with a variety of producers (Jan Blomqvist, Spada, Meduza, Tube & Berger, etc.) to create singles that have become staples in her concerts.
 Some of her best known collaboration tracks are “Be Strong” with Spada (2022), “Lost in Space” with Franky Wah (2022), “Ready for More” with Two Are and Alar (2021), her remix of “This Feeling” by Vintage Culture & Goodboys (2022), “Sweet Disposition” with Gundamea and Andy Ruddy (2022), and “Nightshapes” with MotherEarth and Tyoz (2024).

-Her YouTube performances are recorded in scenic locations and at large events all over the world, including Sharm El Sheikh, Odesa, Göcek, Buenos Aires, Santorini, and Miami.
-She also has an hour-long weekly radio show and podcast titled “Captive Soul” that is published on SoundCloud, Spotify, and Apple Podcasts.

 In October 2023, Korolova started her own label, also called Captive Soul, where she began releasing her own music and collaborations with other artists.
 It doubles as an events brand, which she uses to put on shows at well-known venues where she headlines alongside other electronic music peers.

+In 2024 Korolova was featured as "Artist of the Month" in the July issue of the Mixmag Ukraine magazine.
+She has twice appeared in the DJ Mag worldwide Top 100 DJs poll, being listed at number 60 in 2024 and number 50 in 2025.

 Personal life

 Korolova left her home in Chernihiv, Ukraine due to the Russian invasion of Ukraine.
-She initially fled to Poland, then moved to Lisbon, Portugal in 2022, then returned to Poland in 2024, where she lives with her family.
+She initially fled to Poland, then moved to Lisbon, Portugal in 2022, before returning to Poland in 2024.
+She has since returned to Portugal and currently resides in Lisbon with her family.